jetthoughts/jetthoughts.github.io/content/blog/delivery-flow-for-distributed-remote-teams-agile-kanban/index.md

 dev_to_id: 1852603
 dev_to_url: https://dev.to/jetthoughts/delivery-flow-for-distributed-remote-teams-19k9
 title: Delivery Flow for Distributed Remote Teams
-description: Process which help the team make effective decisions to better live up to expectations...
+description: Process which help the team make effective decisions to better live up to expectations while...
 created_at: '2024-05-14T12:11:00Z'
-edited_at: '2024-11-26T16:05:45Z'
+edited_at: '2024-12-06T11:36:36Z'
 draft: false
 tags:
 - agile